 Homeownership Opportunity Program

-Oklahoma City has vacant, single-family houses in need of rehabilitation that would make good homes to families who can afford the rehabilitation.
+Oklahoma City occasionally has vacant, single-family houses in need of rehabilitation that would make good homes to families who can afford the rehabilitation.
 Saving these properties can also strengthen neighborhoods.
 The Homeownership Opportunity Program allows qualified applicants to buy houses for the price of rehabilitation through low-interest loans.

 City staff inspects the property to determine rehabilitation work requirements, and monthly payments on the loan are based on the applicant's income, current debts and the rehabilitation cost.
 Grant money is available for lead-based paint issues.